PaulaStiglich/speakerpage/README.md

   - Used ":nth-of-type" to style re-order flexbox containers

 * JavaScript features included:
-  - Create ane populate a JavaScript array with one or more values and display the contents on your page. popup modal container populated with a javascript array.
+  - Create and populate a JavaScript array with one or more values and display the contents on your page. popup modal container populated with a javascript array.
   - A popup modal whose container is populated with the above referenced Javascript array.
   -